isomerpages/ttsh-chi-child/_do/Connect & Collaborate.md

   </div>
 </div>

-For more on how you can break free from institutional barriers and collaborate across boundaries, email us at CHILD@CHI.SG
+For more on how you can break free from institutional barriers and collaborate across boundaries, email us at <a href="mailto:CHILD@CHI.SG">CHILD@CHI.SG</a>